 3. IAMS Proactive Health Large Breed Dry Dog Food

-IAMS Proactive Health Large Breed Dry Dog Food is formulated with optimal calcium, glucosamine, and chondroitin, making it a strong pick for owners concerned about joint health.
-It's best for active large breeds or those with a family history of joint concerns.
+IAMS Proactive Health Large Breed Dry Dog Food is formulated to support healthy bones and joints, making it a strong option for owners concerned about mobility and long-term joint care.
+It's ideal for active large breeds or older dogs needing extra support.

 - Wholesome grains for energy